jorgegv/rage1/doc/SINGLE-USE-BLOBS.md

   (0x5B00, in contended memory).

 - If uncontended memory is needed with the DS type (e.g.  because a beeper sound engine is used), a DS_ORG_ADDRESS parameter can be specified.
-In this case, the SUB will be temporary swapped to that address, and the contents at that address saved to 0x5B00.
-The SUB code will be then run from DS_ORG_ADDRESS, and when it returns, the saved data wil be restored to the DS_ORG_ADDRESS.
+In this case, the SUB will be temporary swapped to that address before execution, and the contents at that address saved to 0x5B00.
+The SUB code will be then run from DS_ORG_ADDRESS, and when it returns, the saved data wil be restored to the DS_ORG_ADDRESS from 0x5B00.

 - Checks will be implemented to enable DSBUF SUB only in 128K mode.
 SP1BUF SUB will be allowed in both modes.

-- The regular conditional compilation BUILD_FEATURE_xxxx #define's will be generated.
+- The conditional compilation BUILD_FEATURE_SINGLE_USER_BLOB,
+  BUILD_FEATURE_SINGLE_USER_BLOB_DSBUF and
+  BUILD_FEATURE_SINGLE_USER_BLOB_SP1BUF #define macros will be generated.

-- A table in an ASM file will be generated with the SUB data needed for loading and running the code at the proper address
+- A table in an ASM file will be generated with the SUB data needed for loading and running the code at the proper addresses

 ## RAGE1 startup changes